-Basic Concept for Compliance
+Basic Concept for Quality Compliance

-With membership consisting of the officers responsible for quality at each Group company, this committee strives to ensure the spread of compliance related to quality and to improve the efficacy of internal whistleblowing systems, and to respond to stakeholder demands while incorporating the perspectives of ESG and the SDGs.
+With membership consisting of the officers responsible for quality at each Group company, this committee strives to ensure the spread of compliance related to quality, to improve the efficacy of internal whistleblowing systems, and to respond to stakeholder demands while incorporating the perspectives of ESG and the SDGs.

-FY 2019 training results
+FY 2020 training results

 (Six newly appointed Group officers, 101 new Group employees, and 444 persons from CITIZEN ELECTRONICS)